 As mentioned earlier, Firefox OS is an initiative from Mozilla, web-based open-source venture who is popular for their web browser, Mozilla Firefox.
 Firefox OS is a part of their project Boot to Gecko (B2G) from which tech world expects a desktop operating system soon.
 As the developer is a web-based venture, they have tried to utilize all abilities of web technologies, especially HTML5.
 This OS will be compatible with the normal applications as well as web applications, done via HTML5 coding.

 Special Features in Firefox OS

 Low Hardware Requirement

-HTML5 has high significance in Firefox OS because it is the major coding language of the platform.
-Because of this, it is easy for developers to develop their applications in HTML5 and use hardware capabilities of device.
+HTML5 has a high significance in Firefox OS because it is the major coding language of the platform.
+Because of this, it is easy for developers to develop their applications in HTML5 and use hardware capabilities of the device.

 Recalling all what we said above, we will have to say that Mozilla’s Firefox OS is concentrating low hardware devices rather than tightly packed devices like Galaxy S4.
 On the other hand, Ubuntu Phone can satisfy both geeks and basic users though it requires bit higher hardware configuration.
 For instance, Ubuntu Phone requires minimum dual core processor to run as well as 512 MB of RAM.
 Hence, targeted markets of Firefox OS and Ubuntu Phone will be low-budget customers and medium-budget customers respectively.